browserengineering/book/book/embeds.md

 All the same resize quality options are present in Skia.
 That's because resizing may occur during raster, just as it does during decode.
-One way for this to happen is via a scale transform (which our toy browser doesn't support, but real ones do.
+One way for this to happen is via a scale transform (which our toy browser doesn't support, but real ones do).
+Another way is that an image may be animated from one size to another, and it doesn't make sense to re-decode it at every size.

-Real browsers push the image decoding step even further the rendering pipeline (e.g. in the raster phase for this reason---to avoid a double resize or worse image quality.
+Real browsers push the image decoding step even further the rendering pipeline (e.g. in the raster phase) for this reason---to avoid a double resize or worse image quality.
 Yet another reason to do so is because raster happens on another thread, and so that way image decoding won't block the main thread.
 :::